 The Distance Between Us

-Sections of land from across the continental United States.
+Materials: land stolen from across the continental United States.

 In the Pacific

-Inkjet prints soaked in the Pacific for six months, and one year respectively.
+Materials: inkjet print soaked in the Pacific for six months, and an inkjet print soak in the Pacific for one year

 Charcoal, cotton dress, water, 7 days